- What is your favourite travel quote?

 It was a well meditated decision.
 We put our savings towards a round-the-world trip instead of buying houses or cars as travel is our priority.
 We also started a blog and consciously moved towards a location-independent model of working so we could earn on the go.

 We worked full-time jobs in London and saved for this round-the-world trip for 8 years.
 We put all our savings into travel instead of buying a house, cars etc. But we also work full time in travel and have a host of location-independent jobs to help sustain us as we go along.
-You can read the articles titled ‘Who Are Savi and Vid‘, and ‘Our Lives Are Changing‘ for more details about our lifestyle and travelling full time 🙂
+You can read the article titled ‘Who Are Savi and Vid‘ for all details about our lifestyle, financing travels, and travelling full time 🙂

 Most of our work is online – so we work 8-10 hours a day, go the gym, visit amazing healthy eateries and just live a regular daily life.